haimingz/Obsidian-papers-theme/README.md

 - Preview mode style is carefully designed.
 Researchers may find it similar to Elsevier journal papers.
 - Backlinks from a single note are grouped by a dark shade to avoid visual confusion.
 - Andy Matuschak mode is activated by default.
-- Scrollbars are made smaller to save screen space.
+- Scrollbars are made smaller to tidy-up the workspace.
 - Images are smaller (50%) by default.

 ## Screenshots